 Symptoms and Signs of Benzo Withdrawal

-The brain becomes accustomed to benzos with high-dose, long-term use.
-When you attempt to reduce or stop your benzo usage, you’ll experience severe withdrawal symptoms.
-These symptoms can significantly impact your ability to function, which makes it crucial to visit a dedicated detox center if you’re struggling with symptoms of benzo withdrawal.
-Signs of withdrawal include:
+The brain becomes used to benzos with high-dose, long-term use.
+Consequently, when a person attempts to reduce or stop their benzo usage, they experience withdrawal symptoms.
+Signs of benzo withdrawal include:

 - Panic attacks and anxiety